greenbone/docs/src/22.4/source-build/workflows.md

 ## Accessing the Web Interface Remotely

-When following the build-from-source guide, the web server is configured to listen only on localhost (127.0.0.1).
-To allow remote access, the {command}`gsad` systemd service file must be modified to configure the web server {command}`gsad` to listen on all network interfaces.
+When following the build-from-source guide, the web server is configured to listen only on the local address of the host (127.0.0.1).
+To allow remote access on all interfaces of the host, the {command}`gsad` systemd service file must be modified to configure the web server {command}`gsad` to listen on all network interfaces.

 ```{code-block} none
 :caption: Systemd service file for gsad to listen on all interfaces